How do I integrate an API Gateway REST API with Amazon SQS and resolve common errors?

 UnknownOperationException error

-An UnknownOperationException error occurs when you don't configure the Content-Type as "application/x-www-form-urlencoded" in the integration request HTTP header.
-The UnknownOperationException error also occurs when you don't add the SendMessage action to the integration request mapping template.
-To resolve this error, make sure that Content-Type is correctly formatted and include the SendMessage action in the mapping template.
+If you use the AWS query protocol, then you get an UnknownOperationException when you don't configure the Content-Type as "application/x-www-form-urlencoded" in the integration request HTTP header.
+You also get this error when you don't add the SendMessage action to the integration request's mapping template.
+To resolve this error, make sure to correctly format Content-Type and to include the SendMessage action in the mapping template.

 AccessDenied error